PacificBiosciences/ANGEL/README.md

 ```

 The output consists of ``test.human.dumb.final.pep``, ``test.human.dumb.final.cds`` and ``test.human.dumb.final.utr``, which are the results of longest ORF prediction.

+By default, the longest ORF (regardless of frame) is chosen as output.
+This longest ORF must exceed the minimum length (`--min_aa_length`) and also have a positive log-odds score.
+If the `--use_firstORF` option is turned on, however, then no log-odds score is computed; instead, the first ORF (regardless of frame) that exceeds the minimum length is output.
+The `--use_firstORF` option is useful in cases where users believe the first ORF, and not the longest ORF, is the more correct prediction.

 <a name="trainset"/>
 #### Creating a non-redundant training dataset